VasilGVasilev/softuni-React/softuniReact/03. Components-Deep-Dive/NB.md

 About Keys and Lists
-    React vDOM is optimises the DOM very efficiently and if we attach <li>s to a <ul> using a for loop, when vDOM transfer info to DOM, it will lose this capability of specific update, no entire re-render.
+    React vDOM optimises the DOM very efficiently and if we attach <li>s to a <ul> using a for loop, when vDOM transfer info to DOM, it will lose this capability of specific update, no entire re-render.